Kapendev/parin/README.md

 ```

 To speed up build times, use the `debug` flag.
+The `build` flag can be used to build the project without running the game.
 Below are installation commands for Emscripten for some Linux distributions.
 Note that some of these may not install the latest version.